MHT: THE NEW TERM FOR HRT

 Continuous or sequential combined MHT?

-For women who use oestrogen-only MHT, the medication will generally be the same each day.
-However, for women using combined MHT, treatment is available in either continuous or sequential preparations.
-Continuous combined MHT consists of the same dose of oestrogen and progestogen each day and is the most frequently used type.
+Those using combined MHT have the option of continuous or sequential preparations.
+Continuous combined MHT delivers the same dose of oestrogen and progestogen daily and is the most frequently used type.

 For women within a year of their last period, continuous MHT can often lead to unexpected and unpredictable vaginal spotting or bleeding, and for this reason cyclic MHT treatment is recommended.
-This usually consists of two weeks of combined oestrogen and progestogen treatment followed by two weeks of oestrogen-only treatment, during which a small amount of vaginal bleeding is expected to occur in a predictable fashion, known as a “withdrawal bleed”.
+This usually consists of two weeks of oestrogen-only treatment followed by two weeks of combined oestrogen and progestogen treatment, during which a small amount of vaginal bleeding is expected to occur in a predictable fashion, known as a “withdrawal bleed”.
 After 12 months, or when withdrawal bleeding ceases, most women can switch to a continuous preparation.

 Route of administration

-The oestrogen component of MHT can be administered as an oral tablet, a skin patch or a gel, whilst the progestogen component can also be administered as an oral tablet, a skin patch, or an IUD (intrauterine device) called a Mirena.
-These can be combined into a single tablet or patch, or prescribed as two separate medications, depending on which you choose.
+The oestrogen component of MHT can be administered as an oral tablet, a skin patch or a gel, whilst the progestogen component can also be administered as an oral tablet or capsule, a skin patch (in combination with oestrogen), or an IUD (intrauterine device) called a Mirena.
+These can be combined into a single tablet or patch, or prescribed as two separate medications.

-There are advantages and disadvantages to each of the different routes of administration in terms of side effects and risks, as well as convenience and tolerability for each patient.
+There are advantages and disadvantages to each of the different routes of administration in terms of side effects and risks, as well as convenience, cost, availability and tolerability.
 Choosing which is right for you will depend on your medical history, lifestyle, and what works best in your situation.
 This can sometimes take some trial and error, and women will often try a few different options before settling on one that works best for them.

 Topical vaginal oestrogen